sst/sst/www/docs/constructs/Function.md

 _Type_ : `string`, _defaults to no custom esbuild config_

-Path to a file that returns a custom esbuild config.
+Path to a file that returns a an array of esbuild plugins.

 For example: